Algorithms for the rational approximation of matrix-valued functions

 The runtime of the RKFIT method linearly depends on the number of iterations.
 It was observed in some cases that the RMSE values would not significantly decrease when increasing the number of RKFIT iterations from five to ten.
 For example, it can be seen in Figure~\ref{fig:example_mftex22} (right) and also in Figure~\ref{fig:example_mftex5} (right), that the two RMSE curves for RKFIT (5 iterations) and RKFIT (10 iterations) are practically indistinguishable.
 It might have been possible to achieve a similar accuracy with fewer than 5 iterations.
-In practice, a dynamic stopping criterion based on the stagnation of the RMSE should therefore be used.
+In practice, a stopping criterion based on the stagnation of RMSE should therefore be used.
 Indeed, as RKFIT is based on least squares fitting, the RMSE is available at each iteration for ``free'' (computed from a thin SVD which needs to be computed anyway), and hence can be used for a stagnation stopping criterion.
 Further, it is also possible to have RKFIT determine the degree $d$ dynamically by adding one pole at a time until a target tolerance is reached.
 This is implemented in RKToolbox when RKFIT is called with an empty list \texttt{xi = []} for the initial poles.
 We have not used any of these options here as it would have significantly complicated the comparison with the other methods.